percona/training-aws/README.md

   * app: This instance serves as sysbench, docker, and proxysql for the XtraDB Cluster Tutorial.
 Each student should get 1 app instance.
   * mysql1, mysql2, mysql3: These instances are used in the XtraDB Cluster Tutorial.
 Each student should get 1 of each of these.
   * node1: This instance is used in the PXC K8S Operator tutorial.
 Each student should receive 1 of these.*
+  * mongodb: This instance has the Percona Server for MongoDB packages.
+Each student should receive 1 of these for the MongoDB training.

 ## Set Up Instances